Power Line Communication and Sensing Using Time Series Forecasting: Introduction

-Many of the proposed PLC-based diagnostics solutions typically require a reference healthy measurement, i.e., PLCSI of a cable that is not damaged (e.g.,~\cite{lehmann2016diagnostic, passerini2017full}).
-PLCSI estimated within the PLM is then compared against this reference measurement to infer the health of the cable.
-However, such a method is unreliable since the load conditions are constantly varying, which makes it hard to distinguish benign and malicious PLCSI changes, e.g., those that are caused due to load variations as opposed to grid anomalies.
+Various PLC-based solutions have been developed in~the~past to exploit the~\textit{{through-the-grid}} nature of PLC signals to gain insights into the~characteristics of the~transmission medium~\cite{lehmann2016diagnostic, passerini2017full, passerini2017analysis, huo2019cable, prasad2019fault, prasad2019full, alam2012design}.
+Many of the~proposed PLC-based diagnostic solutions typically require a~reference healthy measurement, i.e.,~PLCSI of the~exact type of the~deployed cable that is undamaged (e.g.,~\cite{lehmann2016diagnostic, passerini2017full, passerini2017analysis}).
+PLCSI estimated within~the~PLM is then compared against this reference measurement to infer the~health of the~cable.
+Aside from practical challenges associated with employing such a~method in~the~real world, these methods also provide less than reliable results in~anomaly detection since the~load conditions are constantly fluctuating, which renders it~hard to distinguish between benign and malicious PLCSI changes, e.g.,~those that are caused due to load variations as opposed to grid anomalies.
 Alternatively, data-driven methods that were designed to use machine-learning (ML) techniques to intelligently detect and assess cable health are resilient against such challenges~\cite{huo2019cable, prasad2019fault, huo2019smart}.
-These methods harness ML classification and regression techniques to detect, locate, and assess various smart grid network anomalies, such as cable degradation and faults and network intrusions~\cite{huo2019cable, huo2018cable, prasad2019fault, prasad2019machine}.
-However, these methods are not universally applicable since the machines used here are typically trained under a specific operating network topology to detect a few known types of characterized anomalies.
-When the machine is deployed under a different network topology or is applied to detect a type of anomaly it has never encountered in the process of training, the performance of these solutions suffer significantly.
+These~methods harness ML classification and regression techniques to detect, locate, and~assess various smart grid network anomalies, such as cable degradation and faults and network intrusions~\cite{huo2019cable, huo2018cable, prasad2019fault, prasad2019machine}.
+One notable work is~\cite{bondorf2021broadband}, which extracts features from the~PLM SNR spectrogram and conducts unsupervised clustering for anomaly detection.
+However, these methods are not universally applicable since the~machines used here are typically trained under a~specific operating network topology to detect a~few known types of characterized anomalies.
+When the~machine is deployed under a~different network topology or is applied to detect a~type of anomaly it~has never encountered in~the~process of training, the~performance of these solutions suffer significantly.
+Our proposed universal cable anomaly detector counters these drawbacks by processing the~collected PLC signals and/or PLCSI data using time-series forecasting to determine a~variety of anomalies in~a~smart grid network.
+Unlike the~above methods, our solution does not demand stringent machine training regimens that are heavily reliant on~the~accuracy of the~network topology emulation or load~modeling.